-Notification to Parent/Guardian Upon Completion of Investigation comply with school policy and rules of confidentiality.
+Notification to Parent/Guardian Upon Completion of Investigation

-Upon the conclusion of the investigation, the Headmaster or Headmaster's designee shall promptly report the findings of the investigation to the parents/guardians of the reported victim of bullying and the parents/guardians of the reported perpetrator of bullying.
+Upon the conclusion of the investigation, the Headmaster or Vice Principal shall promptly report the findings of the investigation to the parents/guardians of the reported victim of bullying and the parents/guardians of the reported perpetrator of bullying.
 Such notification may be made orally or in writing.
-The notification must
+The notification must comply with school policy and rules of confidentiality.